Capstone-Projects-2019-Fall/GAN_Image_Editor/README.md

 ## Features

+- Web
+	- Account Creation
+	- Upload/Delete image to a web server
+		- Currently hosted on Temple linux servers.
+	- Image gallery
+		- Hosts and displays all user images
+		- Directly upload the images from account to the model pages
+	- Web pages to upload and executes GAN models and display results
 - Facial Attribute Editing
 	- Edit up to 13 pretrained features in a face image.
 		- Including changes hair color, skin tone/color, age of face, and more.